Horse64/root.horse64.org/README.md

 ---------------

-The recommended way to install is [to get the prebuilt Horse64 SDK]( https://horse64.org/get) which includes [the moosec compiler for Moose64]( /docs/Compilation.md).
+The recommended way to install is [to get the prebuilt Horse64 SDK]( https://horse64.org/get) which includes [the horsec compiler](/docs/Compilation.md) that handles Horse64 & Horse64 Root.

 Where Is What?
 --------------

-If you want to contribute or report a bug, you'll find the Horse64 and Moose64 ecosystem is made of a larger bunch of projects.
+If you want to contribute or report a bug, you'll find the Horse64 ecosystem is made of a larger bunch of projects.
 Due to that, **locating where each component is** and where the code is, can occasionally be challenging.
 Therefore, there's a